sandeepreddy0987/ur-datascience.github.io/_members/sandeep.markdown

           subtitle: University of Regina
           status: 2020- *
           text: >-
             Activities: Research in Privacy Preserved Machine Learning Intern at Mitacs
         - title: Bachelor's degree in Field of Computer Science
           subtitle: Lovely Professional University
           status: 2014 – 2018
           text: >-
-            Awards and scholarship: Awarded scholarship for all 4 years Listed in top 1% of the students.
+            Awards and scholarship: Awarded scholarship for all 4 years.
+Listed in top 1% of the students.

 footer: